projectarkc/arkc-server/README.md

 #ArkC-server

-ArkC is a lightweight proxy based on Python 3 and Twisted.
+ArkC is a lightweight proxy based on Python and Twisted.
 It is designed to be proof to IP blocking m easures.

 ArkC-Server is the server-side utility.

 ##Setup and Requirement

-Running ArkC-Server requires Python 3 and Twisted.
+Running ArkC-Server requires Python 2 and Twisted (Python 3 is currently not supported for compatibility issues).
 A virtual environment is generally recommended.

 For Debian or Ubuntu users:

-    sudo apt-get install python3 python3-dev python3-pip virtualenv
+    sudo apt-get install python-dev python-pip virtualenv
-    virtualenv -p python3 ~/virtualenvs/arkc-server
+    virtualenv ~/virtualenvs/arkc-server
     . ~/virtualenvs/arkc-server/bin/activate
     pip install -r requirements.txt